Pulse

 Ultra-low latency architecture delivering 64ms TTFT at 1 concurrency and 300ms at 100 concurrent requests — designed for live transcription and conversational AI.

-39 languages supported across streaming and non-streaming modes, with automatic language detection and code-switching within a single session.
+38 languages supported across streaming and non-streaming modes, with automatic language detection and code-switching within a single session.

-Background noise handling built into the model — enterprise-ready in streaming mode.
+Background noise handling built into the model.

 Supports multi-language audio within a single session.
 Best used by setting the known primary language (e.g. es for Spanish handles English+Spanish automatically).